Fr0s1/DiscordClone/BackendNodejs/README.md

-This server is used to retrieve user information
+This GraphQL server is used to retrieve information in json

 Create .env file env folder for required environments variables